sodacan-net/sodacan-core/documentation/architecture.md

 ### Deployment Modes
 When its time to roll out a new or updated module or adapter, you might want to do a final test on the live system without affecting the live system.
 To do this, the soda administrative tool can be used to initiate a "copy" of the current (default) mode to a separate mode, probably named something like "test-new-light-control".
 Subsequent actions can also also supply the mode so that the action affects that mode only, not the current live modules.

 The copy operation is quite comprehensive.
 In particular, new topics with the same name as before with the mode appended.
-Modules are also renamed with the mode appended to the modules and adapters.
+Modules are also renamed with the mode appended to the modules.

 ### Comparisons to Conventional Approaches
 Modules can be thought of a Java/C++ class definition but in reverse.
 The term "static" is used to distinguish class-wide variables whereas SodaCan makes variables without any indication otherwise, a static.
 Conversely, when referring to an instance variable, SodaCan requires what may look like an array reference to instance variables.